fbpx

 College graduates will face new limits on post-study work rights

 Degree graduates will remain eligible for PGWP of up to three years.
-However, international students approved for a study permit after 1 October 2024 – if they graduate from college certificate or diploma programmes – will no longer be eligible for a PGWP unless their work is linked to areas of high labour market demand, as designated by each province or territory.
+However, after 1 November 2024, international students graduating from public college programmes will no longer be eligible for a three-year PGWP unless their work is linked to areas of high labour market demand.

 Spouses' eligibility for work tied to student’s study programme